 From there, we started to design a confident and robust logo using the centurion as a symbol of protection and strength.
 The text ‘Everguard’ is lowercase and slightly rounded to denote the personality and approachability of the staff and owners.

 We developed their visual identity (all the elements that visually identify the company) including their logo (and usage rules), colour pallet, typography, imagery style, and collateral examples of a brochure, website, signage, business card to show how all the different elements of the new brand work together as a cohesive design platform.

-Since then, the company has repainted the exterior of the building, installed new signage, branded all their vehicles and trailers, new website, sales folder and sell sheets, company brochure, and corporate clothing.
+Since then, the company has repainted the exterior of the building, installed new signage, branded all their vehicles and trailers, new website, sales folder and sell sheets created along with a company brochure designed, and corporate clothing made.